 14. Vegan Ice Cream

 Trader Joe’s carries both pints and novelty vegan ice cream treats, like its popular Soy Creamy Cherry Chocolate Chip featuring dairy-free vanilla ice cream with bits of dark cherry and chocolate chunks.
-You can also find vanilla soy ice cream and chocolate coconut ice cream.
-The chain used to carry vegan ice cream sandwiches but rumor has it that they are discontinued.
+You can also find vanilla soy ice cream, chocolate coconut ice cream, and vanilla almond milk ice cream.

 For other frozen treats, Trader Joe’s offers vegan ice cream-stuffed mochi in flavors like strawberry, green tea, Thai iced tea, and coffee.